hybe/limelight-utils/README.md

 ### list available encodings for a media
 listMediaEncodings (mediaId, cb)

-### search with parameters as Limelight search API defines
+### search with parameters as the Limelight search API defines
 searchMedia (params, cb)

 ### list media properties